UbiquityDotNET/Llvm.NET/docfx/llvm/articles/InternalDetails/llvm-handles.md

 exposes a property that references the parent container.
 In such cases the reference retrieved from the child shouldn't be used to destroy the parent when no longer used.

-In Ubiquity.NET.Llvm.Interop this is represented as an unowned context handle, that is alias handles are the same as a context handle.
-There is no way to convert from an unowned alias to an owned global handle (The other way around is allowed and supported)
+In `Ubiquity.NET.Llvm.Interop` this is represented as an unowned context handle, that is alias handles are the same as a context handle.
+There is no way to convert from an unowned alias to an owned global handle (Though the other way around is allowed and supported implicitly)